 - MalariaControl (now offline)

-- The Lattice Project (Team statistics)
+- The Lattice Project (now offline)

 "A broad spectrum of life science research will benefit greatly from increased access to high performance computing resources.
 Several properties of modern life sciences research drive the need for high performance computing."